rochamarcelo/cakephp-audit-log/README.md

 The behavior tracks changes on two levels.
 It takes a snapshot of the fully hydrated object _after_ a change is complete and it also records each individual change in the case of an update action.

-Based on the Original AuditLog plugin for CakePHP 2.x found [here](https://github.com/robwilkerson/CakePHP-Audit-Log-Plugin) and off the awesome work of [rochamarcelo](https://github.com/rochamarcelo)

 ## Features

 * Support for CakePHP 3.0.
 Thanks to @rochamarcelo